Our 3-Step Escape Plan

 Step 1: Interview

-If you both agree you’re a good candidate for volunteering, the brigade leader will help you to complete your application.
+If you and the local Brigade Leader agree it’s a good match, they’ll help you complete your formal online application.

-All volunteers must pass police vetting.
-Firefighters and anyone who responds to medical emergencies must pass a medical test.
-Operational support volunteers need to do a medical self-assessment.
+All volunteers must pass Police vetting.
+Firefighters and anyone who responds to medical emergencies must also pass a medical test.
+Operational Support volunteers need to do a medical self-assessment.

-Applications take approximately 30 days for processing.
-We will contact you about whether your application has been successful or not, and the reasons why.
+Applications take approximately 35 days to process.
+We will contact you about whether your application has been successful or not.

 Step 5: Welcome to the team

-If your application is successful you may become part of the brigade.
-Once accepted, we’ll issue you with a uniform and you’ll start attending regular training nights.
+If your application is successful, you're one step closer to becoming part of the brigade.
+Once formally accepted, we’ll issue you with a uniform and you’ll start attending regular training nights.
+Uniforms or attending training may be optional for brigade support volunteers at some brigades.

 Step 6: Training

-Depending on the role, you’ll start a formal training programme.
-This may include formal training courses which are held locally or at our training centres and are up to a week long.
+Depending on your volunteer role, you’ll start a formal training programme.
+This may include formal training courses, which are held locally or at our training centres and are up to a week-long.